techtile-by-dramco/experiments/README.md

 | 03 | Geometry based beamforming | | ❌ |
 | 04 | Backscatter communication | Uplink communication | 🤏 |
 | 05 | END demodulation | Downlink communication | ❌ |

+## How to start an experiment

+- Get the VM installed.
+-